mozilla-lockwise/lockwise-android/README.md

 To disclose potential a security vulnerability please see our [security][security-link] documentation.

+Localization happens on [Pontoon](https://pontoon.mozilla.org/projects/android-l10n/).
+Please get in touch with delphine (at) mozilla (dot) com directly for more information.

 ## [License][license-link]

 This module is licensed under the [Mozilla Public License,